reframe-hpc/reframe/docs/advanced.rst

 	[  PASSED  ] Ran 21 test case(s) from 7 check(s) (0 failure(s))
 	[==========] Finished on Tue Dec 10 00:21:11 2019

+Before starting running the tests, ReFrame topologically sorts them based on their dependencies and schedules them for running using the selected execution policy.
+With the serial execution policy, ReFrame simply executes the tests to completion as they "arrive", since the tests are already topologically sorted.
+In the asynchronous execution policy, tests are spawned and not waited for.
+If a test's dependencies have not yet completed, it will not start its execution and a ``DEP`` message will be printed to denote this.

+Finally, ReFrame's runtime takes care of properly cleaning up the resources of the tests respecting dependencies.
+Normally when an individual test finishes successfully, its stage directory is cleaned up.
+However, if other tests are depending on this one, this would be catastrophic, since most probably the dependent tests would need the outcome of this test.
+ReFrame fixes that by not cleaning up the stage directory of a test until all its dependent tests have finished successfully.